 Best tips for retirement income strategies

 What are the best mutual funds for retirement?
 It depends on who you are.
-Retirement looks different for everyone because there are several factors to consider, such as your income need, alternative sources of income (i.e. Social Security, Pension or part-time job), life expectancy, risk tolerance and more.
+Retirement looks different for everyone because there are several personal factors to consider, such as your income need, alternative sources of income (i.e. Social Security, pension or part-time job), life expectancy, risk tolerance, and more.

-However, each case has some general guidelines in common for investment and savings needs.
+While each scenario is different, there are some general guidelines for all investment and savings needs.
 For example, people in retirement are typically in a period where they are withdrawing from their life savings, rather than adding to it.
 Also, as in the years leading up to retirement, retirees need to be careful to select the best investments for their particular needs.
-However, in retirement, these investments are not as much for growth as they are for preservation and income.
+These needs are not as focused on growth as they are on preservation and income.

-Therefore investing in retirement is a delicate balancing act but it can be done successfully if some key points are remembered and smart tactics are applied.
-The best mutual funds in retirement are those that can keep pace with inflation but keep risk to minimal levels while providing a total rate of return that can assure a high probability of your money lasting longer than you.
+Therefore, investing in retirement is a delicate balancing act, but it can be done successfully if some key points are remembered and smart tactics are applied.
+The best mutual funds in retirement are those that can keep pace with inflation while minimizing risk and providing returns that increase the chances of your money lasting longer than you.

 Before entering retirement you will need to plan for a withdrawal rate.
-A general rule of thumb is to begin with a rate of 4.00%.
-For example, if you need $40,000 per year from your retirement account(s) to provide or supplement income, you would need a starting portfolio value of $1,000,000 (40,000 is 4% of 1,000,000).
+A general rule of thumb is to begin with a rate of 4%.
+For example, if you need $40,000 per year from your retirement accounts to provide or supplement income, you would need a starting portfolio value of $1,000,000 (40,000 is 4% of 1,000,000).

 Some mutual funds, typically categorized as "retirement income funds" or "income replacement funds," are designed with the retiree in mind.
-In general, the best retirement income funds have a fundamental objective that balances preservation of assets, income, and growth, prioritized in that order.
-For example, the highest priority is to achieve positive returns (above zero percent); the second priority is to achieve returns at or above inflation; and the lowest priority, which is not really a "goal", is to grow the assets.
+In general, the best retirement income funds have a fundamental objective that balances the preservation of assets, income, and growth, prioritized in that order.
+The highest priority is to achieve positive returns (above 0%); the second priority is to achieve returns at or above inflation; and the lowest priority, which is hardly a "goal", is to grow the assets.
 This isn't as much of a goal because growth significantly above the rate of inflation would require too much exposure to market risk, which increases the odds of loss of principal.
 Since avoiding losses is the first priority, a retirement fund is less likely to risk losses for the sake of wealth growth.

-Examples of retirement income funds include Vanguard Managed Payout Distribution Focus Fund Investor Shares (VPDFX), which has a moderate risk profile, and Fidelity Freedom Income Fund (FFFAX), which has a conservative risk profile.
-Although past performance is never a guarantee of future results, both funds have trended long-term returns at or above 4.00% average on an annualized basis.
+Examples of retirement income funds include the Vanguard Target Retirement Income Fund (VTINX), which has a moderate risk profile, and the Fidelity Freedom Income Fund (FFFAX), which has a conservative risk profile.
+Although past performance is never a guarantee of future results, both funds have trended long-term returns at or above 4% annually on average.

 Investing in Balanced Funds

 Also called hybrid funds or asset allocation funds, the asset allocation remains relatively fixed and serves a stated purpose or investment style.
-For example, a conservative balanced fund might invest in a conservative mix of underlying investment assets, such as 40% stocks, 50% bonds and 10% money market.
-You can also find balanced funds that are moderate (medium risk) or aggressive (higher risk) that fit your needs.
+For example, a conservative balanced fund might invest in a conservative mix of underlying investment assets, such as 40% stocks, 50% bonds, and 10% money market.
+You can also find balanced funds that are moderate (medium risk) or aggressive (higher risk), if those better fit your needs.

-When building a portfolio of mutual funds, the term fixed income generally refers to the portion of the portfolio that consists of funds that are relatively low in market risk and they pay interest to the investor for purposes of generating income through market swings, investors earn income through interest payments.
+When building a portfolio of mutual funds, the term "fixed income" generally refers to the portion of the portfolio that consists of funds that are relatively low in market risk.
+Instead of generating income through market swings, investors earn income through interest payments.
 The rates of return won't be as high as stocks most years, but the overall goal for the fixed income investment strategy is to generate stable and predictable returns.

-Since the general fixed income strategy is to generate a reliable source of income, investment types can include bond mutual funds, money market funds, Certificates of Deposit (CDs) and/or various types of annuities for the fixed income portion of your portfolio.
+Since the general fixed income strategy is to generate a reliable source of income, these investment types can include bond mutual funds, money market funds, Certificates of Deposit (CDs), and various types of annuities for the fixed income portion of your portfolio.

-Income is generated by more than just fixed income bonds and bond funds.
+Stable income can be generated by more than just fixed income bonds and bond funds.
 Mutual funds that invest in dividend-paying companies can be part of a smart retirement portfolio.
 Dividends can be received as a source of income or they can be used to buy more shares of the mutual fund.
-Most investors who buy dividend mutual funds are usually looking for a source of income, which is to say that the investor would like steady and reliable payments from their mutual fund investment.
+Most investors who buy dividend mutual funds are usually looking for a source of income—the investor would like steady and reliable payments from their mutual fund investment.

-An easy way to invest in dividend-paying stocks with mutual funds is to use a mutual fund, such as T. Rowe Price Dividend Growth (PRDGX), or an Exchange Traded Fund (ETF), such as the SPDR S&P 500 Dividend ETF (SDY).
+An easy way to invest in dividend-paying stocks is to use a mutual fund, such as T. Rowe Price Dividend Growth (PRDGX), or an exchange-traded fund (ETF), such as the SPDR S&P 500 Dividend ETF (SDY).

-The best time to use the CD ladder is when interest rates are low and are expected to rise in the near future.
-For example, a CD investor will not want to tie up all of their savings in one low-rate CD for too long.
-If interest rates are expected to raise the CD investor will be able to renew at higher rates as older CDs in the "ladder" mature.
+The best time to use the CD ladder is when interest rates are low and expected to rise soon.
+For example, a CD investor expecting a rate hike will not want to tie up all of their savings in one low-rate CD for too long.
+If interest rates are expected to rise, the CD investor will be able to buy new CDs at higher rates as older CDs in the "ladder" mature.
 On the other hand, if interest rates are expected to fall, it may be better to buy long-term CDs instead of using the ladder method.

 Tax Planning Tips for Retirement Savings